Morocco Basics

 Things to Do and See in Morocco

-Well, here is where the juice is.
-Morocco has so many things to see and do that we cannot possibly be able to name every place that is special and unique for you to visit in this guide.
+Here’s where the action is.
+Morocco has so much to offer that we cannot list every special and unique place in this guide.
 However, every place listed in this guide will provide you with an unforgettable experience.
-They are among the most visited places in the country, and you don’t want to leave the country without visiting them.
-Check them out:
+Visitors flock to these popular spots, so don’t leave without seeing them.

-Marrakech is one of the most visited cities in the country and a place you must visit before you leave the country.
+Marrakech is one of the most visited cities in the country, and it is a place you must visit before you leave the country.
 If you read Morocco travel magazines, then you must have a good picture of the city, but if you have never heard of this elegant city, we are going to try to paint a clear picture of how good it is.

 Morocco is a former imperial city, and it is full of colorful markets, palaces, beautiful mosques, exceptional gardens, and everything you can expect from a former imperial city.
 The medieval walls are still in place, and you can spend your time enjoying the view of this beautiful city and discovering the wide range of traditional ceramics, textiles, and jewelry available in the local markets.
 With their traditional entertainment in Djemaa el-Fna square and the lush Jardin Marjorelle, Marrakech has everything needed to make your time in Morocco memorable.